obsidiansystems/beam-automigrate/README.md

 It is likely that the end user would like to attach extra meta-information to an `AnnotatedDatabaseSettings`.
 For example, the user might want to specify which is the default value for a nullable field, or simple express things like uniqueness constraints or foreign keys (when the inference algorithm cannot proceed due to ambiguity).
 To do this, we can piggyback on the familiar API from `beam-core`.
-For example, given an imaginary `FlowerDB`, we can do something like this:
+For example, we can do something like this:

 ```haskell